Updated On — 12th Jun, 2020

-The other day I was re-reading parts of Karen Armstrong’s illuminating autobiography (of sorts–it ends at young adulthood) The Spiral Staircase: My Climb Out of Darkness.
+The other day I was re-reading parts of Karen Armstrong’s illuminating autobiography The Spiral Staircase: My Climb Out of Darkness.
 Her experiences as a young nun in England struck a chord, particularly the shock of re-entering the world and dealing with her religious brainwashing in the convent.
 But Karen’s stunner is a simply worded plea: spiritual life is all about doing something to transform our mind and heart.

-I happened to have been glancing at another book while re-reading Karen’s (yes, my bedside is littered with piles of books)–James Carse’s The Religious Case Against Belief in which he says practically the same thing–dogmas and beliefs have nothing to do with spiritual life.
+I happened to have been glancing at another book while re-reading Karen’s –James Carse’s The Religious Case Against Belief in which he says practically the same thing–dogmas and beliefs have nothing to do with spiritual life.

 Raymond Sigrist, in a comment to my last posting, mentions spiritual poverty.
 I think we all could do with a thumping deflation in our spiritual accounts.

 It’s time we welcomed a Great Spiritual Downturn.

 Raymond writes: “Spiritual poverty, as seen in both Zhuangzi (“I depend on what I don’t know”) and some of the Christian mystics like San Juan de la Cruz (pobreza espiritual), is an efficacious perspective.
 I think there is a disadvantage in claiming that I can completely eliminate the ego.
 In fact, it might even be the ego that makes such claims.”

 From the point of view of this much needed spiritual recession, it doesn’t matter whether God is a benevolent being half involved in the workings of the universe or a hallucination.